puyanwei/advent-of-code-2022/README.md

 4. Should be easy enough to modify the existing function to say if any number's range includes another then its an overlap
 5. Oh how wrong I was!!
 Was very confusing due to the extra possiblities that can occur.
 Was very confusing, really needed tests to help me do this step by step.

+### Day Five - Supply Stacks

+1. This task comprises of a lot of stacks (arrays) where elements are moving in and out of each other.
+2. Modify the current object into JSON format so that its workable with.
+What I'm thinking of is to have an object with 9 key value pairs, where all of those represent a stack and has a value of an array.
+So it will be an object with 9 arrays.
+3. With tests, code out a function which takes in a command, the starting stack and the target stack.
+Might need to abstract out another function which translates the text commands.
+Note the order of the stacks, it might need reversing of the number of elements that get moved.
+4. Collect up the crate letters on top of the stacks for the answer.